Montreal Metro: Future growth

+Blue Line extension to Anjou

+Following the opening of the Blue Line in the 1980s, various governments have proposed extending the line east to Anjou.
+In 2013, a proposal to extend the line to Anjou was announced by the STM and the Quebec government.
+On April 9, 2018, premier of Quebec Philippe Couillard and Prime Minister Justin Trudeau announced their commitment to fund and complete the extension, then planned to open in 2026.
+In March 2022, it was announced that the federal government had agreed to provide $1.3 billion to the extension, with further costs to be covered by the provincial government.

+The 6 km extension will include five new stations, two bus terminals, a pedestrian tunnel connecting to the Pie-IX BRT and a new park-and-ride.
+Overall, the project is estimated to cost around $5.8 to $6.4 billion and is scheduled to be completed in 2030.
+Initial construction work began in August 2022.

 Pink Line

 In 2017, Valérie Plante proposed the Pink Line as part of her campaign for the office of Mayor of Montreal.
-The new route would have had 29 stations and would have primarily linked northeastern Montreal with the downtown areas, as well as the western end of NDG and Lachine.
+The new route would have 29 stations and would connect downtown with the northeastern parts of Montreal, as well as the western end of Notre-Dame-de-Grâce and Lachine.
 The project has since been added to Quebec's 10-year infrastructure plan, and feasibility studies for the line's western section began in June 2021.

 Network

 The Montreal Metro consists of four lines, which are usually identified by their colour or terminus station.
 The terminus station in the direction of travel is used to differentiate between directions.

 Lines and operation

 The Yellow Line is the shortest line, with three stations, built for Expo 67.
 Metro lines that leave the Île de Montréal are the Orange Line, which continues to Laval, and the Yellow Line, which continues to Longueuil.

 Metro service starts at 05:30, and the last trains start their run between 00:30 and 01:00 on weekdays and Sunday, and between 01:00 and 01:30 on Saturday.
 During rush hour, there are two to four minutes between trains on the Orange and Green Lines.
 The frequency decreases to 12 minutes during late nights.